South Pacific: Vanuatu Translation

 This project seeks to reach all the peoples of Vanuatu with God’s word, through the translation and provision of the Bible.
 The project is undertaking four new translations of the New Testament, a revision of two Scriptures and the digitisation of three Bible translations.

-Although English, French, and local trade languages are generally understood, they are not fully adequate for many people’s spiritual and worship experiences.
-Research and proven testimonies from communities have confirmed that the reading of Scriptures in one’s own dialect or language during church worship and gatherings contributes immensely to people’s understanding of the Scriptures.
+In Vanuatu, 80-90% of the 234,000 Christian residents face a language barrier, as many do not have Scriptures in their own language and find it hard to read other languages.
+Despite 138 indigenous languages in a population of over 300,000, each language averages only 1,760 speakers.
+While English, French, and local trade languages are generally understood, they are not enough for many people’s spiritual and worship experiences.
+Research affirms that reading Scriptures in one’s dialect in church contributes immensely to people’s understanding of the Scriptures.

 Statistics